PommE15/SDC-TrafficSignClassifier/writeup.md

 #### 7. Solution Design
 In `code cells [12]`, I tested on one of models I experiemnted earlier.

-My final model (using model1, see below) results were:
+My final model (using model A, see below) results were:
-* training set accuracy of ?
+* training set accuracy of 0.993
-* validation set accuracy of ?
+* validation set accuracy of 0.964
-* test set accuracy of ?
+* test set accuracy of 0.941

 My iterative approach:
 * What was the first architecture that was tried and why was it chosen?